Chapter 4

 result of accretion of matter.

-- Emission of gravitational waves each
+- Emission of gravitational waves by

-getting closer and closer until they finally merge.
+and closer until they finally merge.

 Friction in the interstellar gas also

-contributes to this dissipative effect , by which part of the
+contributes to this dissipative effect, by which part of the

 kinetic energy of the circulation is converted into heat,